MattPahuta/developer-portfolio-fem/README.md

 ### Continued development

 Biggest pain points for me with this project were handling the absolutely positioned decorative graphics and the error handling for the form.
 I'm willing to accept that positioning elements absolutely and moving them around on varying screen sizes will always be difficult.
 But this project with its simple form element was a good reminder that I need to dedicate more time and effort toward improving my expertise with forms.

+Additionally, this CSS file is fairly massive.
+If I was to restart the project, I would definitely use Sass to create more manageable components and improve the organization of the codebase.

 ### Useful resources